cap-js/docs/java/event-handlers/indicating-errors.md

 throw new ServiceException(ErrorStatuses.BAD_REQUEST, "No book title specified", originalException);
 ```

-The OData V4 adapter turns all exceptions into an OData error response to indicate the error to the client.
+The OData adapters turn all exceptions into an OData error response to indicate the error to the client.

 ## Messages